dotfiles/dotfiles.github.com/index.md

 * [Aditya Pillai's Jumpstart](https://github.com/adityarpillai/jumpstart) is a _user-tailored customizable_ bootstrap installation script for macOS (formerly Mac OS X).
 Jumpstart is a fully-fledged tool that quickly installs a development setup to your macOS computer and replaces the need for manually setting up dotfiles.
 Jumpstart implements the best practices and setups for all-around development environment.
 * [Andrew Schwartzmeyer's dotfiles](https://github.com/andschwa/dotfiles) use GNU Stow (like xero's) for symlink management, and `git-subtree` for repository integration.
 * [Artem Sapegin’s dotfiles](https://github.com/sapegin/dotfiles) with custom Zsh and Terminal/iTerm themes and useful aliases for web developers.
-* [Ashish Bhatia's dotfiles](https://github.com/ashishb/dotfiles) focus on Android development and reverse engineering on macOS.
+* [Ashish Bhatia's dotfiles](https://github.com/ashishb/dotfiles) focus on Android development, reverse engineering and blockchain (crypto currencies) development on macOS.
 * [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles) contains articles, tools and other resources to get you up to speed with dotfiles.
 * [Ben Alman's dotfiles](https://github.com/cowboy/dotfiles) support different configurations per OS, linking, copying and environment setup.
 * [Bradford Dabbs's dotfiles](https://github.com/bndabbs/dotfiles) uses a simple shell script to setup [bash-it](https://github.com/Bash-it/bash-it) and [vim-plug](https://github.com/junegunn/vim-plug) along with the solarized color scheme and aliases for [Bro NSM](https://www.bro.org).